-Is selling on Etsy worth it?
-Pros, cons, and other options
+Is selling on Etsy worth it in 2026?
+Fees, pros, and cons

 My quick 30-second verdict